 to calculate the weighted average

-of a covariate for each Monte Carlo point.
+of a covariate for each midpoint location.
 For example, if the covariate is

 positional coordinates or depth/elevation, then type=2